 Christopher Carter, Administrative Associate for Music, has been part of the St. Bart’s family since 2010.
 He is now a regular singer for the St. Bartholomew’s Choir, section leader for the St. Bart’s Singers and Choir Marshal, as well as an Administrative Associate for the Music Department.

-In 2007, Mr. Carter performed and toured Benjamin Britten’s "War Requiem" with the Festival Ensemble Stuttgart, under the direction of Helmuth Rilling, throughout southern Germany.
-In the same year, as a member of the Choir of St. James Cathedral (Toronto, Ontario), he was a performance soloist at the National Arts Festival in Grahamstown, South Africa.
+Chris studied under Randall Scarlata and earned a performance degree from West Chester University of Pennsylvania,.
+While attending graduate school at the University of Toronto, he also studied with Mary Morrison.
+Chris has impressive professional credentials, including the Toronto International Bach Festival (under the direction of Helmuth Rilling); the Toronto Bach Consort (under the direction of Yannick Nezet-Seguin); and the Festival Ensemble with the Toronto Symphony Orchestra (under the direction of Peter Ouindjian).
+Chris has performed and toured throughout southern Germany with Benjamin Britten’s “War Requiem” with the Festival Ensemble Stuttgart, under the direction of Helmuth Rilling, In the same year, as a member of the Choir of St. James Cathedral (Toronto, Ontario), he was a performance soloist at the National Arts Festival in Grahamstown, South Africa.